sugarlabs/musicblocks/documentation/README.md

 Used to adjust the beat of any contained notes.
 Multiplying the beat will speed things up; dividing the beat will slow things down.
-The Beat-factor Block contains the current beat factor (the default is 1).
+The Beat-factor block contains the current beat factor (the default is 1).

 <img src='https://rawgithub.com/walterbender/musicblocks/master/documentation/dot.svg'</img>

 Used to dot any contained notes.
 A dotted note plays for 50% longer than the original note, e.g., a dotted quarter note is equivalent to a 3/8 note.
 Double-dotting is not yet supported.
-(When used with the Tuplet Block, the duration of the tuplet is extended by 50%.)
+(When used with the Tuplet block, the duration of the tuplet is extended by 50%.)

 <img src='https://rawgithub.com/walterbender/musicblocks/master/documentation/duplicate-notes.svg'</img>